TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

    single: {} (curly brackets); set expression
    single: , (comma); expression list

-A set display is denoted by curly braces and distinguishable from dictionary displays by the lack of colons separating keys and values:
+A set display is denoted by curly braces and distinguishable kutoka dictionary displays by the lack of colons separating keys and values:

 .. productionlist::